 For Canadian and Mexican product going into the United States

-NOTE: For product going from Canada or Mexico into the United States, members are strongly encouraged to ensure that CUSMA Certificates of Origin for each shipment accompany the entry documents to demonstrate their qualification for the tariff pause.
-Without proof of qualification, the 25% surtax may apply (at the discretion of the Border Services Officers).
+NOTE: For product going from Canada or Mexico into the United States, members are strongly encouraged to ensure that CUSMA Certificates of Origin for each shipment accompany the entry documents to demonstrate their qualification for tariff-free entry into the U.S. Without proof of qualification, the 25% surtax may apply (at the discretion of the Border Services Officers).
 Learn more about certifying the origin of goods under CUSMA.

 For U.S. products coming into Canada

 The initial set of Canadian tariffs on certain U.S. products, announced on March 4th, is still in effect; these include several items pertinent to our industry.
-The Canadian government has said it will not implement the second, larger set of proposed tariffs (currently open for public consultation) until April 2, as discussions continue towards removal of all tariffs between the two countries.
+Surtax will be assessed transactionally as part of the Commercial Accounting Declaration (CAD) and payable through your CARM Client Portal account with the Canada Border Services Agency (CBSA).

-NOTE: Additional retaliatory tariffs that came into effect on March 13th do not include any fresh produce items.
+NOTE: Additional retaliatory tariffs that came into effect on March 13th and April 4th do not include any fresh produce items.

 Recognizing that this is a swiftly evolving situation, we will continue to support our members with information and resources of particular relevance to the fresh produce sector but will not share information readily available through mainstream media.